Operational interpretation of the vacuum and process matrices for identical particles: Process matrix description of the d SD protocol

 Our analysis can thus serve as motivation for a search towards a more coherent treatment of the vacuum within the operational approach, since the same physical situation --- interaction between the apparatus and the vacuum --- is currently treated differently in the descriptions of the two protocols.

 One might consider the following possible chain of inference.
 From the examples of both the quantum switch and the dSD protocol, we have that unitary operations (be it ``genuine rotations'' $U$ and $V$, as well as phase flips $\pm I$) are considered to be operations.
 From the example of the dSD protocol, we see that the interaction with the vacuum is an operation as well.
 Further, in reference~\cite{ore:19} it was argued that the optical switch features two ``time-delocalised operations'', $U$ and $V$.
 Thus, by the same token, it follows that within this operational approach the optical switch should feature two additional ``time-delocalised operations'': interactions with the vacuum, one performed by Alice, and the other by Bob (see Appendix \ref{AppB}).
+Therefore, the protocol features a total of four, rather than two, operations.
 Note that this is a possible treatment of the vacuum, which still features superposition of orders of operations $U$ and $V$ in the optical switch.

 It is obvious that the interaction with the vacuum plays a prominent role in achieving the goal of the dSD protocol --- communication between Alice and Bob.
 But interactions with the vacuum are also crucial in the optical switch.
 Indeed, without those operations, it would be {\em impossible} to achieve superposition of orders of operations $U$ and $V$ in flat spacetime with fixed causal order of spacetime points~\cite{pau:voj:20}.